smokeme/fawaz.blog/content/blog/cracking-django-jwt/index.md

 [Github](https://github.com/smokeme/weakjwt)

-After installing the `reqs.txt` requirments and running the server you can navigate to `http://localhost:8000/api/token/` to generate your token
+After installing the `reqs.txt` requirements and running the server you can navigate to `http://localhost:8000/api/token/` to generate your token

-I would recommend creating a superuser first by typing `python manage.py createsuperuser` then using those credintials to generate a token
+I would recommend creating a superuser first by typing `python manage.py createsuperuser` then using those credentials to generate a token

 ### Hashcat